-8. What is the one thing that you think sets you apart from other candidates applying to the University of California? (aka: That Time I Proved To The World I'm One-of-a-kind)
+8. Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California? (aka: That Time I Proved To The World I'm One-of-a-kind)